Top 10: Personal Office software

 2018.
 Microsoft removes device limits for consumer Office 365 subscribers

-Microsoft will soon drop the device limit on its consumer-grade Office 365 subscriptions and increase the number of users allowed under a single Office 365 Home plan, the company announced today.
-Starting October 2, subscribers can install Office on an unlimited number of devices.
-Under current rules, Office 365 Home, which costs $100 per year, allows for installation of the suite's applications — Word, Outlook, Excel and the rest — on only 10 devices, or an allowance of two devices for each of the five users who can shelter under the umbrella of a single subscription.
-Meanwhile, Office 365 Personal — a $70 annual plan with rights for just one individual — capped the device count at two total.
+Microsoft has announced that it will soon eliminate the device limit on its consumer-grade Office 365 subscriptions and increase the number of users allowed within a single Office 365 Home plan.
+Effective from October 2, subscribers will be able to install Office on an unlimited number of devices.
+Presently, Office 365 Home, priced at $100 per year, permits installation of the suite's applications (such as Word, Outlook, Excel, etc.) on only 10 devices, or two devices per user for up to five users covered by a single subscription.
+On the other hand, Office 365 Personal, a $70 annual plan catering to individual users, currently limits the device count to a total of two.

 2016.
 Zoho takes on Microsoft Office again